TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-provisioning-how-do-i.md

 	CloudEnvironments="Public"
 />

-# Azure AD user provisioning to SaaS applications - How To's
+# Azure AD user provisioning to SaaS applications - How-To

 For information on how to configure and use the Azure AD user provisioning service, see the articles below: